 Tell us if you have a disability when you apply and we can offer reasonable adjustments to help with the online test and assessment centre.

-If you are successful at the Assessment & Recruitment Centre (ARC), any job offer will depend on how the prison is recruiting prison officers.
+If you are successful at your assessment, any job offer will depend on how the prison is recruiting prison officers.

 Some prisons advertise ‘pass’ vacancies and make a job offer immediately if there is a position available.